Haim Saban Sells Power Rangers To Hasbro For $522M In Cash, Stock

-LOS ANGELES (CBSLA) — It’s morphin time for the Power Rangers, which has been sold to toymaker Hasbro Inc. for $522 million in cash and stock.
+LOS ANGELES (CBSLA) — It’s “morphin” time for the Power Rangers, which has been sold to toymaker Hasbro Inc. for $522 million in cash and stock.

 Along with entertainment brands like My Pet Monster, Popples, Julius Jr., Luna Petunia and Treehouse Detectives, the Power Rangers will join Hasbro’s giant stable of toys that already includes Transformers, My Little Pony, Monopoly and Play-Doh.